bisdn/bisdn.github.io/network_configuration/igmpmldsnooping.md

 port8    1 PVID Egress Untagged
 ```

-We see the following contents on the bridge multicast database.
+After this initial setup the bridge multicast database should look like this:

 ```
 :~$ bridge mdb